HeinerKuecker/Coroutine-in-pure-Java/README.md

 In the coroutine procedures can be used, which can call themselves recursively or each other.

+The toString() method returns debug information such as the last and next steps, global and local variables, and procedure parameters.

+In the toString() method, the steps of currently running procedures are output, which makes the display different from the usual debuggers, but does not need to be navigated within the stack.

 For users of Kotlin, this library is probably useless because Kotlin himself has coroutines.